 Some highlights of needs met this past year, thanks to donor support:

 “It’s amazing to me how generous and supportive the community is of the hospital.
 Between the generosity of the people of Langley, and the work of the Foundation, the hospital is definitely benefiting.”

 Tammy Karoway, Site Manager, Medical Imaging at Langley Memorial Hospital.

 For more information, read our 2018-19 Report to the Community.
 (PDF)

-To see Langley Memorial Hospital Foundation audited financial information, please visit the Canada Revenue Agency Charity Listing page for our Foundation.
+To see Langley Memorial Hospital Foundation charitable CRA return, please visit the Canada Revenue Agency Charity Listing page for our Foundation.

 Philanthropy is a voluntary action made by individuals for the common good.
 Without your trust we would not be able to invest in health care and make a difference for our community.
 To ensure you feel fully confident in us as a not-for-profit organization you support we are committed to respecting the Donor Bill of Rights:

 I: To be informed of the organization’s mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes.

 II: To be informed of the identity of those serving on the organization’s governing board, and to expect the board to exercise prudent judgment in its stewardship responsibilities.